btcpayserver/blog/blog/_posts/btcpay-server-1-3-0.md

 ![BTCPay 1.3.0 LNURL](/images/1.3.0-LNURL-address-view.png)

-In BTCPay Server, you are now able to configure and create such addresses, so that someone that want's to pay you, can simply send funds to a Lightning Address that looks like this: `you@yourbtcpay.com`.
-You can enable Lightning Address under `Store` > `Integrations`, but make sure you have `LNRUL` enabled in your Lightning payment method.
+In BTCPay Server, you are now able to configure and create such addresses, so that someone that wants to pay you, can simply send funds to a Lightning Address that looks like the following: `you@yourbtcpay.com`.
+You can enable Lightning Address under `Store` > `Integrations`, but make sure you have enabled `LNURL` in your Lightning payment method settings first.

-BTCPay Server will generate an invoice for every payment coming to your lightning address on a fly and add it in the back-office.
+BTCPay Server will generate an invoice for every payment coming to your lightning address on the fly and add it in the back-office.
 In case you enable the currency under `advanced` settings, your instance will do rate-conversions.
-If you're sharing your instance and Lightning node with others, they can also create their addresses.
+If you're sharing your instance and Lightning node with others, they can also create their own addresses.

 [![BTCPay 1.3.0 Lightning Address](https://img.youtube.com/vi/Aarmr7Zqkv8/mqdefault.jpg)](https://www.youtube.com/watch?v=Aarmr7Zqkv8)